- Adelphi University (B.A., 2013, summa cum laude)

 Ms. Rybicki’s employment litigation experience includes defending companies against discrimination claims in state and federal courts and administrative agencies in matters involving sexual harassment, whistleblower retaliation, restrictive-covenant disputes, wrongful termination, and wage-and-hour violations.
 She is also experienced in complex class action litigation defense, such as wage-and-hour collective actions.

-Ms. Rybicki is named as a Rising Star in the 2022 Washington, DC edition of Super Lawyers.
+Ms. Rybicki is named to Best Lawyers Ones to Watch for 2023, and as a Rising Star in the 2022 Washington, DC edition of Super Lawyers.
 She earned her J.D. from George Washington University Law School, where she was Articles Editor for the American Intellectual Property Law Association Journal.
 During her last year of law school, she was a Rule 16 Prosecutor in the State’s Attorney’s Office, Prince George’s County, Maryland, where she first-chaired multiple jury and bench trials to verdict.
 Following law school, Ms. Rybicki served as a Law Clerk for the Hon.
 Sean D. Wallace of the Circuit Court for Prince George’s County, Maryland.
 She graduated summa cum laude with a B.A. in Political Science from Adelphi University.